-Pinterest is a gold mine for travel wedding inspiration.
+Pinterest is a gold mine for travel themed wedding inspiration.
 But what you see online is sometimes a little over the top and excessive.
-Sure, I’d love to give our wedding guests hand-engraved compasses, but that’s a bit out of the budget.
+Sure, I’d have loved to give our wedding guests hand-engraved golden compasses, but that’s a bit out of the budget.

 When you’re doing a wedding with any kind of “theme” it can be so easy to get swept away.
 (Even without a theme this is true.)
 But the wedding industry is smart.
 There are soooo many adorable things you can get for your wedding day.

-If you wanted, you could spend an absolute fortune, and you’d have the sweetest little travel-themed details, but all these trappings aren’t strictly necessary.
+If you wanted, you could spend an absolute fortune, and you’d have the sweetest little travel-themed details and decorations, but all these trappings aren’t strictly necessary for the big day.

-To save money on your travel themed wedding, keep it simple.
+To save money on your travel themed wedding, we suggest keeping it simple.

 Travel themed wedding invitations are so much fun.
 But what will your design be?
 Invitations designed to look like airline tickets are totally cute.
 But all that paper and printing adds up.
 And chances are, guests won’t be saving your invitations.
 Instead, consider simplifying that aspect and directing your funds elsewhere.
 My lovely maid of honor Haley, who is also a talented artist, designed and printed our invitations for us as our wedding gift.

 They were so special, so personalized, and so “us,” it was definitely better than anything we could have purchased.
-Look for ways to DIY something like your travel wedding invitations…you’ll be glad you did.
+Look for ways to DIY something like your travel themed wedding invitations or your save the dates…you’ll be glad you did.